junxit/us-congress-bills-115/metadata.md

 - 2017-10-12 — Introduced in House
 - 2017-10-12 — Introduced in House
 - 2017-10-12 — Referred to the House Committee on Natural Resources.
+- 2017-10-16 — Referred to the Subcommittee on Federal Lands.
+- 2017-10-16 — Referred to the Subcommittee on Indian, Insular and Alaska Native Affairs.
+- 2018-02-06 — Subcommittee Hearings Held.
+- 2018-05-08 — Committee Consideration and Mark-up Session Held.
+- 2018-05-08 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-05-08 — Subcommittee on Indian, Insular and Alaska Native Affairs Discharged.
+- 2018-07-13 — Placed on the Union Calendar, Calendar No. 633.
+- 2018-07-13 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-817.
+- 2018-07-13 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-817.